 An Act To Create the Lincolnville Sewer District

 Sec.
 1. Territorial limits; corporate name; purpose.
-The territory of the Town of Lincolnville described as follows: Beginning at a point on the shore of the Atlantic Ocean at the ferry terminal 44º 16’ 49.4826” latitude and -69º 0’ 21.4128” longitude; thence in a southwesterly direction 44º 16’ 40.7856” latitude and -69º 0’ 36.9390” longitude to Route 1 at Dickenson; thence in a northwesterly direction 44º 17’ 9.1032” latitude and -69º 0’ 58.3740” longitude to Route 173; thence in a northeasterly direction 44º 17’ 18.1284” latitude and -69º 0’ 30.3336” longitude to Route 1 at Windsor Chair; thence in a southeasterly direction 44º 17’ 12.8904” latitude and -69º 0’ 18.4328” longitude to the shore of the Atlantic Ocean; thence southerly along the shore to the point of beginning; and its inhabitants constitute a body politic and corporate under the name of Lincolnville Sewer District, referred to in this Act as “the district,” for the purpose of supplying the town and its inhabitants and others within the territory of the district with sewer services.
+The territory of the Town of Lincolnville described as follows: Beginning at a point on the shore of the Atlantic Ocean at the ferry terminal 44º 16’ 49.4826” latitude and -69º 0’ 21.4128” longitude; thence in a southwesterly direction 44º 16’ 40.7856” latitude and -69º 0’ 36.9390” longitude to Route 1 at Dickenson; thence in a northwesterly direction 44º 17’ 9.1032” latitude and -69º 0’ 58.3740” longitude to Route 173; thence in a northeasterly direction 44º 17’ 18.1284” latitude and -69º 0’ 30.3336” longitude to Route 1 at Windsor Chair; thence in a southeasterly direction 44º 17’ 12.8904” latitude and -69º 0’ 18.4328” longitude to the shore of the Atlantic Ocean; thence southerly along the shore to the point of beginning; and its inhabitants constitute a body politic and corporate under the name of Lincolnville Sewer District, referred to in this Act as “the district,” for the purpose of supplying the town and its inhabitants and others within the territory of the district with sewer and water services.

 Sec.
 2. Powers as sewer district.
 Except as otherwise expressly provided in this Act, the district, for the purposes of supplying the Town of Lincolnville and its inhabitants and others within the territory of the district with sewer services, has all the powers, rights, privileges and authority and is subject to all the requirements and restrictions of a sanitary district formed under the Maine Revised Statutes, Title 38, chapter 11, except that sections 1062, 1101, 1102, 1103, 1104, 1105, 1106 and 1162 do not apply to the district and any notice of impending automatic foreclosure issued by the district pursuant to section 1208 must bear the name "Lincolnville Sewer District" in all appropriate locations.